aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_SPINES"
-    In an L2LS design, we have 2 types of spine nodes: `spine` and `l3spine`.
+    In an L2LS design, we have two types of spine nodes: `spine` and `l3spine`.
 In AVD. the node type defines the functionality and the EOS Cli configuration to be generated.
 For an L2LS design, we will use node type: spine.
 Later, we will add routing to the Spines by changing the node type to l3spine.

     ``` yaml
     --8<--